 These can be effective with few side effects.
 Your doctor may prescribe simple pain relief pills such as paracetamol or ibuprofen, or stronger medication such as antidepressants or anti-epileptic drugs, which have been proven to help with nerve pain.

 Some patients seek complementary therapies such as massage, reflexology and reiki can help create an overall sense of wellbeing.

 Studies have shown that acupuncture may also help reduce pain after breast cancer surgery.

 An occupational or physiotherapist may manage your pain sensation through a rehabilitative exercise plan to strengthen the affected muscles and nerves, stretch the chest wall muscles, and restore joint and soft tissue mobility.

 - Pain clinics

-If chronic pain persists, a GP or pain specialist may be able to help.
+If chronic pain persists, a GP or pain specialist in Singapore may be able to help.
 A pain-management programme may include injecting numbing medicines such as Lidocaine or Bupivacaine to around the painful nerves, or using a peripheral or central nerve block.
 To break the pain cycle, pain doctor may approach this method by injecting into the two peripheral nerve blocks, also known as the paravertebral Intercostal nerve and the pectoral nerve block, to decrease breast pain.

 In determining the right treatment plan, speak to our pain doctors about what may offer you the most relief.